ExplainableML/ZerAuCap/README.md

 ## Description

 This repository is the official implementation of the **NeurIPS 2023 - Machine Learning for Audio Workshop (Oral)** _Zero-shot audio captioning with audio-language model guidance and audio context keywords_ by Leonard Salewski, Stefan Fauth, A. Sophia Koepke, and Zeynep Akata from the University of Tübingen and the Tübingen AI Center.
+You can find an ArXiv pre-print [here](https://arxiv.org/abs/2311.08396).

 ## Abstract